In Defence of Visual Analytics Systems: Replies to Critics: Criticisms and Replies

 \crit{dVis}{lVis}{Problematic visual designs} An extreme case of the above criticism is that the visual design is considered to be problematic.
 While concerns on C-17 are mostly ``soft'' (\ie~designs require further justifications), this criticism is ``hard'' (\ie~designs have to be revised and improved).
 For example, the design violates well-established guidelines without necessary explanations, \eg~using rainbow color maps.
 Such problems can be surfaced by consulting experience visualization researchers.

 \crit{dVis}{lVis}{Missing discussions about alternative designs} As discussed in C-17, interviewees thought of discussing alternative designs as one method for justifying design choices.
-Thus, it is sometimes criticized that there lack justifications against alternative designs.
-The underlying problem is whether the chosen visual design is the most approximate one among many possibilities.
+The underlying problem is whether the chosen visual design is the most appropriate one among many possibilities.
 Successful designs typically require starting with a broad consideration space of possible solutions and subsequently narrowing proposal space~\cite{sedlmair2012design}.
-Thus, comparing with alternatives provides more evidence on the validity of design decisions~\cite{liu2019understanding}, \ie~``if we do not follow this practice, the design progress might be unsystematic and weak'' (P7).
+Thus, comparing with alternatives provides more evidence on the validity of design decisions~\cite{liu2019understanding}, \ie~``without this step, the design progress might be unsystematic and weak'' (P7).
 However, some interviewees commented that this design progress was often neglected, expressing the demands for better tools for facilitating the exploration, comparison, and management of alternative designs.

 \crit{dVis}{lVis}{Over-complicated visual designs} We find a considerable amount of issues challenging that the visual design is over-complicated.
-We observe mixed opinions from our interviewees.
+We observed mixed opinions from our interviewees.
 On the one hand, some argued that the complexity was unavoidable due to the complex domain problems (P1,2,4,10).
 The study should be treated as a success if users' workflows are improved with the complex VA systems; even the solution looks not ``elegant''.
 Thus, they linked this criticism to insufficient justifications (C-17).